a-gondolkodas-orome/durer-jatekok/README.md

   getPlayerStepDescription,
   // a function returning a new, possibly random starting board object generateStartBoard,
-  // a function with `{ board, ctx, events, moves }` parameter returning `{ nextBoard, isGameEnd, winnerIndex }` getGameStateAfterAiTurn,
+  // TODO: deprecated, a function with `{ board, ctx, events, moves }` parameter returning `{ nextBoard, isGameEnd, winnerIndex }` getGameStateAfterAiTurn,
-  // and object with functions.
-TBD moves
+  // TODO: and object with functions.
+TBD moves,
+  // TODO: TBD, new alternative of getGameStateAfterAiTurn aiBotStrategy
 });

 ### Game end, determining winner